 For legal reasons, we’re unable to carry out notarial acts in Commonwealth countries.
 This includes certifying documents as true copies of originals, administering oaths or taking affidavits.
 For these or other notarial acts, you should contact a local notary.
 A standard letter is available to confirm we do not offer these services in Mozambique.

 British High Commission Maputo provides legalisation services.

 Information on legalisation services including on how to get official confirmation that your UK public documentation is genuine so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.

-A list of English speaking lawyers who may be able to help you with official transactions in Mozambique.
-Please note that inclusion in this list does not constitute official endorsement by the British High Commission or the UK government.
+Use our lists of local suppliers and services if you need help in Mozambique.
+Please note that inclusion in these lists does not constitute official endorsement by the British high commission or the UK government.